nagasella/esa/README.md

 }

-// this part of the query is CACHED: the query will be performed
+// this part of the query is CACHED (executed only once, when an entity is added to the table):
-// only on entities with the ANGLE component bool cs::q_rotation::select(entity e)
+// the query will be performed only on entities with the ANGLE component bool cs::q_rotation::select(entity e)
 {
     return table.has<tags::ANGLE>(e);